-Garnishment is a proceeding by a creditor to collect a debt through the property or assets of the debtor.
+To garnish is to take property, most often a portion of someone's salary, by legal authority.
+Garnishment is a proceeding by a creditor to collect a debt by taking the property or assets of a debtor.

 Defenses by Garnishee

 A garnishee can oppose the garnishment by filing a motion with the Court.